Introduction: Cloud Computing - The Facts

-Cloud Computing is the practice of using a network of virtual and remote servers to store, manage, and process data as opposed to a physically present server.
-IT offers the below main benefits:
+Cloud Computing is the practice of utilising a network of virtual and remote servers to store, manage, and process data as opposed to an onsite (on-premise) server.
+It offers the below main benefits:

-- Pay-per use: Consumers of cloud computing pay only for the resources they use,
+Pay-per-use: Users of cloud computing pay only for the resources they use;

-- Scalability: Consumers who require more resources are able to acquire them instantly, and
+Scalability: Users who require more resources can acquire them almost instantly; and

-- Self-service provisioning: Consumers can switch on resources depending on their workload.
+Self-service provisioning: Users can switch on resources depending on their workload.

 New technologies are accelerating instant access to information.
-Fatter servers allow more Virtual Machine instances to be created per server.
-Emerging concepts such as Software Defined Networks for automated and policy driven network management, and generic compute engines for running Development code are re-shaping business processes to be more efficient and less costly.
+Faster servers allow more Virtual Machine instances to be created per physical server.
+Emerging concepts such as Software Defined Networks for automated and policy-driven network management and generic compute engines allowing for dynamic computing resources that enable business processes to be more efficient and less costly.

-As more people switch to Cloud storage systems, the market is becoming increasingly competitive, driving prices down and making this service a stronger consideration.
-Amazon.com, Inc.’s Amazon Web Services, Microsoft’s Azure and Google’s Google Cloud platform are the biggest cloud players in the market and they will continue to drive prices down and to introduce further feature enhancements to the market.
-Inevitably this creates tough competition for the smaller cloud providers to scale up to the higher end requirements of the customers.
+As more people switch to Cloud storage systems, the market is becoming increasingly competitive, driving prices down and making this service a more substantial consideration.
+Amazon.com, Inc.’s Amazon Web Services, Microsoft’s Azure and Google’s Google Cloud platform are some of the largest cloud players in the market, and they will continue to drive prices down and to introduce further feature enhancements to the market.
+Inevitably this creates tough competition for the smaller cloud providers to scale up to the higher-end requirements of the customers.

 Adaptability, flexibility and balance are three qualities essential to long-term business agility.
 Cloud computing allows organisations to scale up their operations and deliver information in a timely manner.
-This, in turn, heightens people’s confidence and trust in the service thus enhancing the demand.
+This, in turn, heightens people’s confidence and trust in the service, thus increasing the demand.